Preventative Dental Care

 Your health matters, and to enjoy the best health possible, you need strong teeth and healthy gums.
 While you might think that your oral health only matters when it comes to eating, drinking or smiling, research has shown that oral health conditions like tooth decay and gum disease can also impact your overall health.
 Significant links have been found to exist between an individual’s oral health and his or her long-term risk of a variety of chronic diseases, including Alzheimer’s disease, stroke, heart disease, diabetes, obesity and even some forms of cancer.
 One of the most effective ways of lowering your risk of developing chronic disease is by protecting and improving your oral health.

 For the best oral health possible, the American Dental Association recommends brushing at least twice a day and flossing daily.
-The ADA also recommends scheduling regular dental exams and cleanings with Dr. Sefcik and our experienced staff of dental hygienists at Four Seasons Dental Care.
-Regular checkups and exams provide Dr. Sefcik the opportunity to spot any potential signs of tooth decay or gum disease early on before the condition has a chance to develop.
-Dr. Sefcik will also perform an oral cancer screening as part of every exam.
+The ADA also recommends scheduling regular dental exams and cleanings.
+Our experienced staff of dental hygienists at Four Seasons Dental Care.
+Regular checkups and exams provide Dr. Matt and Dr. James the opportunity to spot any potential signs of tooth decay or gum disease early on before the condition has a chance to develop.
+We will also perform an oral cancer screening as part of every exam.
 The early diagnosis and treatment of oral cancer is a vital part in helping to improve a patient’s chance of recovery.
 Dental cleanings provide our gentle staff of dental hygienists the chance to remove built-up deposits of plaque from below and along the surface of your gum line and teeth.
 Plaque ranks as the primary cause of tooth decay and gum disease, making plaque removal vital to protecting your long-term oral health.